 Fuel Cells as Off-grid Power Systems for Emerging Countries

-On behalf of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), NOW GmbH supports demonstration projects in the field of hydrogen and fuel cell technologies for off-grid/decentralised power supply in newly industrialising countries within the framework of the BMU Export Initiative Environmental Technologies (EXI for short).
+On behalf of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), NOW GmbH supports demonstration projects in the field of hydrogen and fuel cell technologies for off-grid/decentralised power supply in newly industrialising countries within the framework of the BMUV Export Initiative Environmental Protection (EXI for short).
 The aims of these activities are environmental protection, infrastructure development and local value creation, but also opening up the market for German technology companies that can offer expertise in this field.